Mitigating the Impact of Uncertain Wildfire Risk on Power Grids through Topology Control: Numerical Results

-In this section, we compare the objective value obtained using the preventive and the corrective control formulations for a varying number of outage scenarios.
-As observed from Fig.~\ref{fig:obj-100} and Fig.~\ref{fig:obj-105}, the objective values seem to stabilize and converge to a limit with an increasing number of scenarios.
-This will be true for any method that uses the sample-average approximation to solve the full two-stage stochastic optimization problem.
-We also remark that, in the base case with no outage scenarios, when the problem in Sec.~\ref{sec:ps} was solved to optimality, the total generation output was $85.5$ p.u. and no load-shedding was required.
+\textbf{Comparison of solutions:} Fig.~\ref{fig:obj} compare the objective value obtained using the pre-event and the post-event control formulations for a varying number of scenarios.
+The objective values stabilize and converge to a limit with increasing scenarios.
+We also remark that, in the base case with no scenarios, when the problem in Sec.~\ref{sec:ps} was solved optimally, the total generation output was $85.5$ p.u. and no load-shedding was required.

-Another trend that is observed from Fig.~\ref{fig:obj-100} and Fig.~\ref{fig:obj-105} is that the objective value of the preventive control problem is always greater than the corrective control problem.
-Again, this is expected because the preventive control formulation aims to compute a single topology that is suitable for all the outage scenarios whereas the corrective control formulation seeks a different topology switching decision for each outage scenario.
-Thus, the corrective control formulation is able to produce a lower load shed for each damage scenario.
-The actual relative gap between the preventive and the corrective control formulations is shown in Table \ref{tab:rel-gap}.

-Finally, Table \ref{tab:ls} shows the expected load that is shed over all the outage scenarios by the preventive and the corrective control formulations.
-These results indicate that if the operator is allowed to choose between a preventive or a corrective control formulation, it is always prudent to choose the corrective control formulation to minimize the load shed.
-Nevertheless, the topology switching policy obtained by the preventive control formulation is an easier one to implement from a practical standpoint as it can be done ahead of time and incurs no real-time changes.
+Observe that the objective value of the pre-event control problem is always higher than that of the post-event control problem.
+Table \ref{tab:ls} shows the expected load shed over all the PSPS scenarios by the pre-event and the post-event control formulations.
+These results indicate that it is always prudent to choose the post-event control formulation to minimize the load shed; the pre-event switching policy is more practical as it can be done ahead of time and incurs no real-time changes.